Locations of photos & videos

 Stop people from seeing where your shared photos were taken

-- Next to Remove geo location in items shared by link, turn the switch on.
+- Next to Remove geo location, turn the switch on.

 Note: This setting only works for photos and videos that you share using a shareable link.
 If you share a photo or video in another way, for example if you download it and email it to someone, it can still include location information.